tonethar/IGME-430-Fall-2020/weekly/week-12.md

 ### II.
 React Class components

 - React Class components are in an older syntax, and they can contain *state* information about a Component
-- (*BTW - React hooks are newer, and allow you to add *state* to a FSC - https://reactjs.org/docs/hooks-intro.html*)
 - keep track of state
 - these classes have their own `render()` method
 - start code: https://github.com/IGM-RichMedia-at-RIT/React-Class-Components